shaiasi/IMDB-Movie-Data-Analysis/README.md

 9. There are some checkpoints given in the IPython notebook provided.
 They're just useful pieces of information you can use to check if the result you have obtained after performing a particular task is correct or not.

 10. Optional subtasks are given in the notebook for which i haven't given the solution code.
-Because, I want people to solve those questions after you are done with the assignment as a good practice.
+Because, I want you to solve those questions after you are done with the assignment as a good practice.